Gingerbread Black Tea is a fun way to bring the cozy flavors of winter and Christmas to your teacup!

 - Great for Gifting: Package the dry spice blend with black tea in a jar as a thoughtful, homemade gift for tea-loving friends and family.

-- Immune-Boosting Spices: Ginger and cloves are known for their immune-supporting properties, making this tea a flavorful way to support your health in winter.
+- Immune-Boosting Spices: Ginger and cloves have immune-supporting properties, making this tea a flavorful way to support your health in winter.

 Ingredients

-Black tea is the foundation of this recipe, providing a robust and slightly astringent flavor that pairs beautifully with the warm spices.
+Black tea is the base ingredients in this recipe, providing a robust and slightly astringent flavor that pairs beautifully with the warm spices.

 A bold tea like Assam or Ceylon works best, as it holds up well against the intensity of ginger, cinnamon, and cloves.
 If you prefer a more mellow base, Darjeeling or an English Breakfast blend can also be used.

 Cinnamon sticks contribute warmth and a subtle sweetness that complements the ginger and enhances the overall spice blend.
-Whole cinnamon sticks are preferred because they infuse gradually and create a balanced flavor, but ground cinnamon can work in a pinch.
+Irecommend whole cinnamon sticks because they infuse gradually and create a balanced flavor, but ground cinnamon will also work in a pinch.

 Cloves add a rich, earthy spice with a hint of sweetness that ties the blend together.
 These small but potent spices are key to achieving the depth of flavor that makes this tea reminiscent of gingerbread.